 Memphis doesn’t specialise in horse riding but as you can clearly see, there are some great guys and girls who certainly know what they’re doing.

-This guided bike tour really makes tourists realise just how economical and green Memphis is.
+This guided bike tour really makes tourists realize just how economical and green Memphis is.

-10 – Visit Belz Museum of Asian & Judaic Art
+11 – See the intricate tapestries inside the Belz Museum of Asian and Judaic Art

 It can be easy to walk past and miss this for some who don’t know what they’re searching for, but the Belz Museum of Asian & Judaic Art is actually pretty essential.